Yuxin-xin/mpie-p32-narrative-environments/README.md

 ## Optional extensions:

 - Decals: Decals allow you to add detail to environments, planes called decals can be added to walls and floors, to add features such as cracks, dirt, stains or graffiti.
 To make a decal:
-  a.
-Make a PNG or TGA in Photoshop with a clear background.
+  - Make a PNG or TGA in Photoshop with a clear background.
-  b.
-Import it as a texture into Unity
+  - Import it as a texture into Unity
-  c.
-Make sure it is marked as alpha transparent (select in the asset window and check its properties in the inspector.
+  - Make sure it is marked as alpha transparent (select in the asset window and check its properties in the inspector.
-  d.
-Make a material that supports alpha transparency: experiment with different materials from Unity’s built in shaders.
+  - Make a material that supports alpha transparency: experiment with different materials from Unity’s built in shaders.
-  e.
-Make a quad object (GameObject>3D Objects>Quad) and apply the material to it.
+  - Make a quad object (GameObject>3D Objects>Quad) and apply the material to it.
-  f.
-Move that object until it’s flat on the floor or against walls.
+  - Move that object until it’s flat on the floor or against walls.
   - You can also find premade decals in the Unity store.
 - Motion: Using some of the simple scripting techniques taught in previous weeks.
 Can you add some simple motion to objects to further communicate your narrative?
 - Extend the narrative to include an outdoor scene.
 You can import your indoor environment to previous terrain practicals or create a new outdoor scene to follow your narrative plan.